 Bottom line

-When you have $50,000 in the bank, it’s crucial to properly invest that money so you continue to grow your wealth.
+When you have $50,000 in the bank, it's crucial to properly invest that money to continue building your bank account.

-One of the worst things you can do is let it sit in a traditional savings account or blow it on something that won’t give you a return on investment, such as shopping or vacations.
+One of the worst things you can do is leave it in a traditional savings account or spend it on things that won't yield a return on investment, such as shopping or vacations.

 With smart investments and diversifying your portfolio, you can continue to move toward financial security and meet your long-term money goals.